Report Aug. 28, 2023

 - Commercial transportation (heavy-duty trucking, aviation, marine and rail) energy demand is led by growth in economic activity and personal buying power, which drives increasing trade of goods and services.

-- Aviation demand sees the highest compounded annual growth rate at ~3% from 2021 to 2050, benefiting from rising economic activity and the rapid growth of the middle class, specifically in emerging economies.
+- Aviation demand sees the highest compounded annual growth rate at about 3.5% from 2021 to 2050, benefiting from rising economic activity and the rapid growth of the middle class, specifically in emerging economies.

 Light-duty demand drops